 - This photography text is written in layman’s terms and makes it easy for anyone to understand the basics of aperture and shutter speed.

 - After I explained my science experiment in detail, I realized that I had lost the attention of most of the people listening.
-I went back and explained everything in layman’s terms, and I saw the light of recognition in their eyes.
+I went back and explained everything using layman’s terms, and I saw the light of recognition in their eyes.

-When Speaking to Someone Else in Your Field
+Speaking to Someone Else in Your Field

 If you are speaking to someone who professes to be an expert in your field and you tell that person you will explain it in layman’s terms, you are effectively saying that person isn’t actually an expert.
 This could offend your listener.
-In general, avoid using the expression layman’s terms with co-workers.
+In general, avoid using the expression layman’s terms with coworkers.